igalloway/airy_docs/docs/cranium/compute/navqplus/setup.md

     2. ***main*** for active development.

 ???+ tip "When prompted to choose a platform to build:"

     1. [***b3rb*** is an ackermann based mobile robotic platform.](../../../reference_systems/b3rb/about.md)
     2. ***elm4*** is a differential drive based mobile robotic platform.

 ??? question "Does CycloneDDS need configuring?"
     The NavQPlus Ubuntu 22.04 with ROS 2 Humble image uses CycloneDDS by default.
 Make sure to edit the default CycloneDDSConfig.xml to only allow the networks that are desired to connector over when trying to get maximal performance.
-An example of this is using only the wifi device `mlan0` to connect to a ROS 2 Domain.
+An example of this is using only the WiFi device `mlan0` to connect to a ROS 2 Domain.
 To save performance remove the other default included interfaces `eth1` and `usb0` by [deleting those lines](https://github.com/rudislabs/NavQPlus-Resources/blob/36cf2b8e8befcd4265c7027d072b6a70d2148fd0/configs/CycloneDDSConfig.xml#L6-L7) from the NavQPlus local `~/CycloneDDSconfig.xml`.

 [^1]: Ubuntu is a registered trademark of Canonical Ltd.